gyware-archive/js-vbs-interpreter-library/README.md

-# JScript .NET Interpreter
+# VBScript and JScript REPL Interpreter
-A simple library for interpreting JScript .NET code at runtime with a REPL-like interface.
+A simple library for interpreting JScript (JavaScript), JScript .NET and VBScript code at runtime with a REPL-like interface.

-**Tip:** If you want extra functionality, feel free to import more .NET classes by editing the source.
+**Tip:** If you want extra JScript .NET functionality, feel free to import more .NET classes by adding more to the library source.